anju24891/wordle/readme.md

 * CLone repository to your local
 * Inß your terminal run:
-- sudo npm install live-server
+- sudo npm install -g live-server
 - live-server build